Millions endure record cold without power; at least 14 dead

-OCEAN ISLE BEACH, N.C.
-(AP) — A winter storm that left millions without power in record-breaking cold weather claimed more lives Tuesday, including three people found dead after a tornado hit a seaside town in North Carolina and four family members who perished in a Houston-area house fire while using a fireplace to stay warm.
+HOUSTON (NewsNation Now) — A winter storm that left millions without power in record-breaking cold weather claimed more lives Tuesday, including four family members killed in a Houston-area house fire while using a fireplace to stay warm and three people found dead after a tornado hit a seaside town in North Carolina.

-The storm that overwhelmed power grids and immobilized the Southern Plains carried heavy snow and freezing rain into New England and the Deep South and left behind painfully low temperatures.
+The storm overwhelmed power grids and immobilized the Southern Plains, carrying heavy snow and freezing rain into New England and the Deep South and leaving behind painfully low temperatures.
 Wind-chill warnings extended from Canada into Mexico.

+73% of the U.S. currently has snow on the ground; an all time-record since they started keeping track back in 2003.
+The previous record was in January of 2011, when 70.9% was covered.

-In all, at least 14 deaths were reported.
+In all, at least 14 deaths have been reported.
 Other causes included car crashes and carbon monoxide poisoning.
 The weather also threatened to affect the nation’s COVID-19 vaccination effort.
 President Joe Biden’s administration said delays in vaccine shipments and deliveries were likely.

 North Carolina’s Brunswick County had little notice of the dangerous weather, and a tornado warning was not issued until the storm was already on the ground.